Stephen James Joyce: Biography

-Joyce was born in France, the son of James Joyce's son, Giorgio Joyce, and Helen Joyce (née Kastor).
-Stephen graduated in 1958 from Harvard University, where he once roomed with Paul Matisse, the grandson of French impressionist painter Henri Matisse, and with Prince Sadruddin Aga Khan.
+Joyce was born in Paris, France, the son of James Joyce's son, Giorgio Joyce, and Helen Joyce (née Kastor).
+Joyce graduated in 1958 from Harvard University, where he once roomed with Paul Matisse, the grandson of French impressionist painter Henri Matisse, and with Prince Sadruddin Aga Khan.

 Thereafter, he worked for the Organisation for Economic Co-operation and Development on African development.
 He retired from the OECD in 1991 to focus on managing his grandfather's estate.
 He and his wife, Solange Raythchine Joyce, lived in the Île de Ré in France.
 They had no children.
-With the passing of Stephen, James Joyce has no living descendants.
+With Joyce's death, James Joyce has no living descendants.

 Work with the James Joyce estate

 Joyce and Seán Sweeney were the joint trustees of the Estate of James Joyce.
 As a trustee, he brought numerous lawsuits or threats of legal action against scholars, biographers, and artists attempting to quote from Joyce's literary work or personal correspondence.

 In 2004, Joyce threatened legal action against the Irish government when the Rejoyce Dublin 2004 festival proposed public reading of excerpts of Ulysses on Bloomsday.
 In 1988, he destroyed a collection of letters written by Lucia Joyce, his aunt.

 In 1989, he forced Brenda Maddox to delete a postscript concerning Lucia from her biography, Nora: The Real Life of Molly Bloom.
 After 1995, he announced no permissions would be granted to quote from his grandfather's work.
 Libraries holding letters by James Joyce were unable to show them without permission.
 Versions of his work online were disallowed.
-Joyce said he was protecting his grandfather's and his family's reputation, but he would sometimes grant permission to use material in exchange for fees that were "extortionate".
+Joyce said he was protecting his grandfather's and his family's reputation, but he would sometimes grant permission to use material in exchange for fees that were deemed by some as "extortionate".